 I will always remember Regi saying this phrase: “Stability at the hips will follow at the lips."

-Thus, for your baby's best success at feeding, wait until he is sitting unassisted on the floor before offering any food.
-Sitting propped in a Bumbo is not the same as unassisted sitting on the floor, and use of these propping chairs actually doesn't help develop sitting skills.
+Thus, for your baby's best success at feeding, wait until your baby is sitting with minimal assistance on the floor before offering any food.
+Sitting propped in a Bumbo is not the same as unassisted sitting on the floor, and unfortunately use of these propping chairs actually doesn't help develop sitting skills.
 (Read on for help teaching your baby to sit.)

 Gross- and Fine-Motor Skill Developmental Milestones: